-The new approach is based on an assessment of relative risk to species of plants or animals, using the software tool ERICA.
+The new approach is based on an assessment of relative risk to species of plants or animals, using the software tool ERICA (ERICA, 2007).
 The tool makes use of a database of biological data from a set of standard species of NHB.
 Standard terrestrial species are defined, for the purposes of an ERICA assessment, as species broadly representing the majority of species found in nature.
-ODC uses ERICA to assess the potential impacts to NHB.
+ODC would use ERICA to assess the potential impacts to NHB.

-In practice, the assessment is based on the operational contribution to radionuclide concentrations in soils (measured with dust deposition gauges).
+In practice, the assessment is based on two monitored parameters:

+- the project contribution to radionuclide concentrations in soils (measured with dust deposition gauges); - flora and fauna distribution data.

 The NHB assessment is based on the modelled risk to species (rather than individual plants or animals).
-Therefore, the radionuclide concentrations of individual plants and animals are not used to determine impact, however this concentration information is useful when determining potential human doses from direct or indirect ingestion of the plant.
+Therefore, the radionuclide concentrations of individual plants and animals are not used to determine impact.
+However, this concentration information is useful when determining potential human doses from direct or indirect ingestion of the plant.

-3.3.2 Purpose
+2.3.2 Purpose

-• To provide data for the consideration of radiological risks to NHB in the region of the mine and to alert management if levels are found to approach the leading indicator value for non-human biota.
+To provide data for the consideration of radiological risks to NHB in the region of the mine and to alert management if levels are found to approach the leading indicator value for non-human biota.

-3.3.3 Deliverable(s)
+2.3.3 Deliverable(s)

-- Records from passive dust deposition monitoring sites and comparison with the annual compliance rate of 25 Bq/m2/y of project originated 238U at the NHB monitoring sites. - Assessment of the impacts to reference plants and animals (ARPANSA 2010) for the appropriate ERICA Tier level, including as necessary comparison of the results with the reference level of 10 μGy/h.
+- Records from passive dust deposition monitoring sites and comparison with the annual compliance rate of 25 Bq/m2/y at the NHB monitoring sites. - Assessment of the impacts to reference plants and animals (ARPANSA 2010) for the appropriate ERICA Tier level, including as necessary comparison of the results with the reference level of 10 μGy/h.

-3.3.4 Method
+2.3.4 Method